Hello! I’m Charlie

 27 May 2025

-Our paper “Reinforcement Learning for Programming Feedback: Aligning Small Language Models Without Human Preferences” (first author) has been accepted to CSEDM 2025.
+Paper accepted at CSEDM 2025: “Reinforcement Learning for Programming Feedback: Aligning Small Language Models Without Human Preferences” (first author).

 24 May 2025

-Great news!
-Our paper “Direct Repair Optimization: Training Small Language Models for Educational Program Repair Improves Feedback Abilities” (first author) has been accepted to BEA 2025.
+Paper accepted at BEA 2025: “Direct Repair Optimization: Training Small Language Models for Educational Program Repair Improves Feedback Abilities” (first author).

 2 May 2025

-I presented my recent research at Berkeley’s ACE Lab, focusing on feedback generation with small language models.
+Gave a talk at Berkeley’s ACE Lab on feedback generation with small language models.

 1 April 2025

-I’m currently visiting the Piech Lab at Stanford University through June 2025.
+Started a research visit at the Piech Lab at Stanford University (through June 2025).